 FUIWhatsNewDetailListController- List style controller to be used in

-UIViewControllerused to capture user’s signature.
+UIViewControllerused to capture the user’s signature.

 Branding and Theming

-Controls in the SAPFiori framework may optionally be styled, using a CSS-like stylesheet.
+Controls in the SAPFiori framework may optionally be styled using a CSS-like stylesheet.
 The

-SAPFiori integrates the open-source
+SAPFiori framework integrates the open-source

-NUI framework, which exposes styling properties of UIKit API’s as CSS-like style attributes.
+NUI framework, which exposes styling properties of UIKit APIs as CSS-like style attributes.
 The

-NUI library is embedded in
+NUI library is embedded in the

-SAPFiori, so no installation is required.
+SAPFiori framework, so no installation is required.

 UI components in

 NUI engine.
-These style classes may be read, or modified, via the
+These style classes may be read or modified via the

 NUI engine at runtime by supplying the stylesheet.

-See the NUI README for additional information about setting style syntax in the stylesheet.
+READMEfor additional information about setting style syntax in the stylesheet.

-Developers may assign style classes to any UIView-inheriting control.
+Developers may assign style classes to any

 The SAP Fiori for iOS icon library (